Barcelona has a lot to offer. Make the most of your stay in Barcelona by experiencing the best tours and visits to the iconic spots of the city.

 The splendour of Modernisme – Casa Batlló

 The Passeig de Gràcia links the Plaça de Catalunya with the old village of Gràcia (from which it gets its name).
-Since the construction of the Eixample, urban planning project designed by Cerdà in the 19th century, it has been a district of the city.
-Along the so-called “block of discord” lie the three masterworks of Modernista Architecture, the Casa Lleó Morera, by Domènech i Montaner; the Casa Amatller, by Puig i Cadafalch; and the Casa Batlló, by Antoni Gaudí.
+Since the construction of the Eixample, an urban planning project designed by Cerdà in the 19th century, it has been a district of the city.
+Along the so-called “block of discord” lie the three masterworks of Modernista Architecture, the Casa Lleó Morera, by Domènech I Montaner; the Casa Amatller, by Puig I Cadafalch; and the Casa Batlló, by Antoni Gaudí.
 The opportunity to contemplate them side by side gives the spectator an idea of the variety of styles and the wealth of decoration deployed by the imagination of the period.